Mount Tambora: Aftermath

 The island's entire vegetation was destroyed as uprooted trees, mixed with pumice ash, washed into the sea and formed rafts of up to 5 km across.
 One pumice raft was found in the Indian Ocean, near Calcutta, on 1 and 3 October 1815.
 Clouds of thick ash still covered the summit on 23 April.
 Explosions ceased on 15 July, although smoke emissions were still observed as late as 23 August.
 Flames and rumbling aftershocks were reported in August 1819, four years after the event.

 A moderate tsunami struck the shores of various islands in the Indonesian archipelago on 10 April, with waves reaching 4 m in Sanggar at around 10 p.m.
 A tsunami causing waves of 1 to 2 m was reported in Besuki, East Java before midnight and another exceeded 2 m in the Molucca Islands.
 The eruption column reached the stratosphere at an altitude of more than 43 km.
 Coarser ash particles fell one to two weeks after the eruptions, while finer particles stayed in the atmosphere for months to years at an altitude of 10 to 30 km.
 There are various estimates of the volume of ash emitted: a recent study estimates a dense-rock equivalent volume for the ash of 23 ± 3 km3 and a dense-rock equivalent volume of 18 ± 6 km3 for the pyroclastic flows.
 Longitudinal winds spread these fine particles around the globe, creating optical phenomena.
-Between 28 June and 2 July, and between 3 September and 7 October 1815, prolonged and brilliantly coloured sunsets and twilights were frequently seen in London, England.
+Between 28 June and 2 July, and between 3 September and 7 October 1815, prolonged and brilliantly coloured sunsets and twilights were frequently seen in London.
 Most commonly, pink or purple colours appeared above the horizon at twilight and orange or red near the horizon.